 Does the atmosphere matter to us?
-If so, should we trial a few of the resorts before we decide where to buy?
-Here is a great way to trial resorts and get DVC Member perks without being a DVC Member.
+If so, should we try a few of the resorts before we decide where to buy?
+Renting DVC Points is a great way to try before you buy and get DVC Member perks without being a DVC Member!

 Are we spontaneous and flexible?
 Happy with wherever we stay?
-If so, maybe we should buy at a lower resort and at the last minute before each trip see what is available for us to reserve.
+If so, maybe we should buy at a less expensive resort and at the last minute before each trip see what is available for us to reserve.

 Are we willing to pay more up front for a premium resort, and then rent the points out and benefit financially later?

-These questions are extremely valuable to uncovering what you desire long-term in your Disney experience.
-I suggest you get everyone who will be impacted by this decision together to have input – make it fun – celebrate planning where you want your home resort to be.
+These questions are extremely valuable to uncovering what you desire long-term in your DVC Home Resort.
+I suggest you get everyone who will be impacted by this decision together to talk through your options, have a little fun, and celebrate planning where you want your home resort to be.
 It is after all – your home away from home! 🙂